douglasmossmd/faers-drug-safety-data-viz/README.md

 ### Stage 3 — Excel as a cross-check and second visual source

 `FAERS_2025_Excel_Visualizations.xlsx` is a full Excel workbook (11 tabbed sheets, 8 native charts) that mirrors the analysis: `Overview`, `Top Drugs`, `Volume vs Danger`, `Top Reactions`, `Drug-Reaction Heat`, `Quarterly Trend`, `Outcome Mix`, `Reporter Mix`, `Age x Outcome`, `Off- vs On-Label`, and `Countries`.
 Excel served two purposes: (1) it satisfies the rubric's Python-**OR**-Excel integration requirement and (2) it acted as an independent sanity check — building the same numbers in a second tool caught a join error before it reached the final art.
-PivotTable-driven, the workbook is the "show your work" companion to the polished dashboards.
+PivotTable-driven, the workbook is the "show your work" companion to the polished dashboards and also created several charts that tableau could not achieve.

 ### Stage 4 — Export everything to SVG (one common vector format)

-Tableau, Plotly, and Matplotlib all funnel into the same format: **SVG**.
+Tableau, Plotly, Excel and Matplotlib all funnel into the same format: **SVG**.
 This was deliberate.
 SVG is resolution-independent, and — critically — every element (text, bar, axis, color swatch) remains an *editable object*.
 That made the next stage possible.
 All 26 exports are collected in `svg files/` as the single staging directory between "charting" and "design."
+We did not end up using everything on our actual dashboards but we picked the ones that are most relevant.

 ### Stage 5 — Composite & polish in Inkscape (professional design pass)